Sandmax-1/nationwide-test/README.md

 - Going forward, only the sanitised dataset should be used
 - Find in the sanitised dataset if it contains fraudulent transactions (from fraud.zip) and report their number

+## Part 5

+You are required to prepare your code so that the below tasks can be completed during the face to face interview process.

 - Create a report of the number of fraudulent transactions per state
 - Create a report of the number of fraudulent transactions per card vendor, eg: maestro => 45, amex => 78, etc..
 - Create a report of the number of fraudulent transactions per card vendor, eg: maestro => 45, amex => 78, etc..